DRNadler/Circular/README.md

 # Circular

-A C++11 library for circular values (angles, time-of-day, etc.) mathematics and statistics
+A C++20 library for mathematics and statistics on circular values, such as angles and time of day.

 Copyright © 2015 Lior Kogan (koganlior1 [at] gmail [dot] com)